 One should never judge a book by its cover.
-Despite its modern aspect by the Seine, the district of Bercy witnessed a unique and festive history that still echoes today.
+Despite its modern location by the Seine, the district of Bercy has a unique and festive history that still affects it today.

 Some very ancient pirogues

 Try to imagine : In Bercy a man standing on a canoe is about to harpoon a fish.
 He stumbles, falls in the water and his boat sinks in the swamp.
-This probably isn’t just antasy !
-In 1991, construction work in Bercy uncovered ancient pirogues and a bow dating from 6 500 years ago.
-These artefacts are among the oldest ever found in the Paris area and are now conserved within the collections of the Musée Carnavalet.
+This isn’t a fictional story !
+In 1991, construction workers in Bercy uncovered ancient pirogues and a bow dating from 6 500 years ago.
+These artifacts are among the oldest ever found in the Paris area and are now conserved within the collections of the Musée Carnavalet.

 Later on, in the days of the Gaul and Romans the area was still covered with swamps and mostly uninhabited.

-According to the legend, the origin of the name “Bercy” comes from an island located on the estuary of the river Seine called “Belsinaca” where Celtic tribes established some huts, circa 850.
-They abandoned their island to escape to the Normans and made a stop near the Parisiis, our Parisians ancestors.
+According to the legend, the origin of the name “Bercy” comes from an island located on an estuary of the Seine river called “Belsinaca” where Celtic tribes established some huts, circa 850.
+They later abandoned their island to escape to the Normans and made a stop near the Parisiis, our Parisians ancestors.

 From Percy to Bercy

-In the 12th century, the name of Bercy – then wrote Percy – is officially quoted as “Insula Berciliis” in a donation act from Louis VI to the monks of the Abbey de Montmartre.
+In the 12th century, the name of the area of Bercy – then written as Percy – is officially quoted as “Insula Berciliis” in a donation act from Louis VI to the monks of the Abbey de Montmartre.

-It is then mentioned in 1172 to name a new seigneury : the barn of “Bercix”.
-Yet the final spelling will only be established in 1415 to describe the “Seigneurie de Bercy”, a domain belonging to the Montmorency family.
+In 1172, it is named a new seigneury : the barn of “Bercix”.
+Yet the final spelling isn’t established until 1415 when the area is named the “Seigneurie de Bercy”, a domain belonging to the Montmorency family.

-This fiefdom successively hosted fortifications, leisure accommodations for nobility, until the construction of a magnificent castle in the 17th century.
+This fiefdom successively hosted fortifications and leisure accommodations for nobility until the construction of a magnificent castle in the 17th century.
 This château was the property of Charles Henry de Malon, lord of Bercy and Colbert’s grand-nephew.
-Although nothing remains of the building today, it was described as a splendid palace designed by Le Vau, with terrace gardens on the Seine banks drawn by Le Nôtre; almost matching Versailles.
+Although nothing remains of the building today, it was described as a splendid palace designed by Le Vau, with terrace gardens on the Seine banks drawn by Le Nôtre; almost as a magnificient as Versailles.

 the sun king’s will

 The destiny of Bercy took a turn in 1704, when Louis 14th came to attend a mass in Notre Dame de Bercy.
 As the ceremony was going by, the king suddenly noticed someone standing among the kneeling crowd.
 This was a crime of high treason!
-The standing man was immediately brought to the king to meet his judgement… until everyone realized the man, giant-like, was in fact kneeling all along.
+The standing man was immediately brought to the king to meet his judgement… until everyone realized the man was extremely tall, and he was, in fact, kneeling all along.

 After the mass, the giant – known according to the legend as Martin, a wine-grower from Burgundy – used this unique occasion to meet the Sun King, and to complain about the taxes preventing him from selling his wine.
 Amused by the entire situation, the king released Bercy from the main tax, the “octroi”, to enable Martin’s wine business to prosper.

-Perfectly located along the Seine – one of the main transport route from Burgundy – Bercy became the entitled district for wine merchants.
+Perfectly located along the Seine – one of the main transport route from Burgundy – Bercy became the most desired district for wine merchants.

 The world’s largest wine market